grafana/grafana/docs/sources/administration/manage-users-and-permissions/manage-org-users/invite-user-join-org.md

 When you invite users to join an organization, you assign the **Admin**, **Editor**, or **Viewer** role which controls user access to the dashboards and data sources owned by the organization.
 Users receive an email that prompts them to accept the invitation.

-- If you know that the user already has access Grafana and you know their user name, then you issue an invitation by entering their user name.<!--- It's weird to me that I cannot see all users, so that I know their user name -->
+- If you know that the user already has access Grafana and you know their user name, then you issue an invitation by entering their user name.
 - If the user is new to Grafana, then use their email address to issue an invitation.
 The system automatically creates the user account on first sign in.

-> **Note:** If you have [server administrator]({{< relref "../about-users-and-permissions.md#grafana-server-administrators">}}) permissions, you can also manually [add a user to an organization]({{< relref "../../manage-users-and-permissions/manage-server-users/add-user-to-org.md" >}}).
+> **Note:** If you have [server administrator]({{< relref "../about-users-and-permissions.md#grafana-server-administrators">}}) permissions, you can also manually [add a user to an organization]({{< relref "../../manage-users-and-permissions/manage-server-users/add-remove-user-to-org.md" >}}).

 ## Before you begin